Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Mountaineering:
 - After the first triggering of a trait event for a mountaineer, this event will only trigger in a hidden manner and you will be notified via notification.
 For example, if your mountaineer has become "brave" once, the next mountaineer will only receive a notification that they have become brave, since you are aware of the event.
+- The Alpine Club needs Organized Sports instead of Nationalism to be founded.

 Localization:
 - Internal: Tried to order the locs from the mr_GUI file to mr_gui_sports_vikelas_racer, mr_gui_sports_vikelas_mechanic, mr_gui_sports_vikelas_coach and mr_gui_sports_vikelas_olympics for a better overview.